PirateforFreedom/luann/README.md

 3. Go to `localhost:8283` in the browser to view the developer portal
 4. then you can use restful api and client to develop your app

+The pip install of Luann defaults to using SQLite.
+If you have a PostgreSQL instance running on your own computer, you can still connect Luann (installed via pip) to PostgreSQL by setting the environment variable LUANN_PG_URI.

 ## Supported Type of Agents
 Luann is designed to Create various types of agent.
 The following type of agent are supported: